K-brock/Crowdstrike-Falcon-Spotlight-Email-Alerter/README.md

 ## **Prerequisites** ✅

 - Python 3.6+
-- CrowdStrike Falcon API credentials with access to Spotlight Vulnerabilities API
+- CrowdStrike Falcon API credentials
+- API Scopes [spotlight-vulnerabilities:read] [hosts:read]
-- Microsoft Outlook (for email functionality)
+- Microsoft Outlook installed locally
 - Windows OS

 Emails are dispatched locally through the COM API - as such there is no need for a Graph API / Entra custom App integration.
 Emails will be sent from the locally logged in user account, as such the reccomendation is to deploy to a VM and create a new mailbox 'vulnerabilityNotifier@domain'.

 ---